AINU |

-In 1997, a new law was passed which provides funds for the research and promotion of Ainu culture such as language, traditional dancing and various ceremonies.
+In 1997, a new law provided funds for the research and promotion of Ainu culture such as language, traditional dancing and various ceremonies.

 Masai,